Orthogonal polynomials in the Cumulative Ord family and its application to variance bounds: A complete classification of the Cumulative Ord family

-noting that the pair $(w_1,w_2)$ is a function of $(\mu;q)$, i.e., a function of the values $\mu$, $\delta$, $z_1$ and $z_2$.
-The pair $(\mu;q)$ is admissible, see Step 1 of algorithm in Table \ref{table algorithm}.
-By Step 2 we find the pmf, cf.\ \citet{Ord1},
+Note that the pair $(w_1,w_2)$ is a function of $(\mu;q)$, i.e., a function of the values $\mu$, $\delta$, $z_1$ and $z_2$.
+The pair $(\mu;q)$ is admissible; see Step 1 of \Cref{algorithm}.
+From Step 2, we obtain a formula for the pmf as follows (cf.\ \cite{Ord1}):

-where $C$ is the normalizing constant.
-Note that by the substitution $z_1\mapsto\imath$, $z_2\mapsto-\imath$, $w_1\mapsto1+\imath\sqrt{3}$ and $w_1\mapsto1-\imath\sqrt{3}$, (\ref{eq pmf delta>0, S=Z}) gives (\ref{eq pmf of CO(0;1,0,1)}).
-[Discrete Student-type distributions]. \begin{rem} It is easy to check that if the cardinality $|S|$ of the support is equals to $2$, then the different types lead to identical distributions (since every such random variable is Bernoulli). \end{rem}